 Call to action phrases use action verbs, like:

 - Sign up

 - Click here for

-One useful technique to get people to take action immediately is to add a sense of urgency and the fear of missing out.
+One useful technique to get people to take action immediately is to add a sense of urgency and a fear of missing out.
 For example:

-- Respond before July 30th to enroll at this special price.
+- Respond before July 30 to enroll at this special price

 Creating a Call to Action

 Consider these elements when creating a clear call to action to increase your response rates: